amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 In essence, web services (or just services), are components.
 They are physical, replaceable, provides clear interfaces, and easily substitutable.
 However, there is value in differentiating services from components.

 {icon=quote-left}
-G> *“A service is similar to a component in that it's used by foreign applications.
+G> **A service is similar to a component in that it's used by foreign applications.
 The main difference is that I expect a component to be used locally (think jar file, assembly, dll, or a source import).
-A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)”[^fowler_article]*
+A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)[^fowler_article]**
 G>
 G> \- *- Martin Fowler*